Hong Kong Country Commercial Guide

 • Joint promotions with wholesale and retail outlets

-Hong Kong is a major conference and exhibition center, with hundreds of international exhibitions held annually during normal, non-pandemic times.
+Hong Kong is a major conference and exhibition center, with hundreds of international exhibitions held annually.
 Located in the business district on Hong Kong Island, the Hong Kong Convention and Exhibition Center (HKCEC) is owned by the Hong Kong Trade Development Council (HKTDC) and operated by the Hong Kong Convention and Exhibition Center Management Ltd. The HKCEC presently provides 66,000 sqm of purpose-built exhibition space, 20,000 sqm of multi-functional venues and 5,500 sqm of event support space.
 Asia World Expo is located next to Hong Kong International Airport.
 Asia World-Expo offers over 70,000 square meters of exhibition and function space.

 In Macau, the Venetian Macao, Wynn, and MGM have large exhibition spaces.
 Other options include the Macau Tower and a wide and growing range of hotels and casinos.
 The Macau Government is keen to develop Macau as a regional MICE (Meetings, Incentives, Conferences, and Exhibitions) hub.